-I completed a PhD in Computer Science at the Institute of Mathematics and Statistics at University of São Paulo in 2015.
-Currently, I am a Professor at the Federal University of Technology - Paraná (UTFPR), Brazil, working in the Academic Department of Computing (DACOM), where I coordinate the Software Engineering and Collaborative Systems Research Lab.
+I completed a Ph.D. in Computer Science at the Institute of Mathematics and Statistics at the University of São Paulo in 2015.
+Currently, I am an Assistant Professor at the School of Informatics, Computing and Cyber Systems at Northern Arizona University, away from my duties as Assistant Professor at the Federal University of Technology - Paraná (UTFPR), Brazil, working in the Academic Department of Computing (DACOM).
 I was a visiting scholar at the University of California, Irvine from July 2013 to January 2014.
-I am also a member of the Software Engineering and Collaborative Systems Research Group from University of São Paulo, and the Research Group on Information Systems from State University of Maringá (UEM).
+I am also a member of the Software Engineering and Collaborative Systems Research Group from the University of São Paulo, and the Research Group on Information Systems from State University of Maringá (UEM).

 I research the intersections of Software Engineering (SE) and Computer Supported Cooperative Work (CSCW).
-Currently, I am working on the support of newcomers to Open Source Software development communities.
+Currently, I am working on the support of newcomers to Open Source Software development communities and gender bias in Open Source Software.
 I am interested in Open Source Software, Human Aspects of Software Engineering, Empirical Software Engineering, and Mining Software Repositories techniques.